haziq-exe/TikTokAutoUploader/Documentation.md

 - **VERY IMPORTANT: TikTok Account Recommendations**:
   - It is recommended to have a TikTok account with at least a few weeks of history built up for the best results.
-  - If you want to upload your video with TikTok sounds, your TikTok account MUST have the ability to save drafts; otherwise, you can just upload/schedule the video with copyright checks and trending hashtags.
+  - If you want to upload your video with TikTok sounds, your TikTok account having the ability to save drafts is usually needed (not always)

 - **Scheduling Limitations**:
   - The function allows scheduling up to 10 days in advance.